jp-wright/nfl_betting_market_analysis/README.md

 2. Raw statistics
 3. Matchup deltas

 _Raw_ stats are simply every team's own per-game statistics coming into the given game of interest.
-Examples include Touchdowns/game, 1st Downs/game, turnovers/game, etc.  Matchup deltas are the differences between the road and home teams in these respective stats.
+Examples include touchdowns/game, 1st downs/game, turnovers/game, etc.  _Matchup deltas_ are the differences between the road and home teams in these respective stats.
 So, the home team might average seven more first downs per game, but 1.3 more turnovers per game.
 Since the matchup stats are technically derived from the raw statistics, I wanted to ensure proper evaluation of feature importances which led to their being optionally separated.
 The top features for each target will be reported in the [Results](#results) section below.

 Ideally, RFE allows you to trim the feature set of the model to only the most important variables in an effort to lower complexity and reduce variance.
 This goal was not realistically achieved in this project, as any subset of N most important features (20, 40, 80) failed to match the accuracy of the full feature set, regardless of which subdivision (all, raw, matchup) of features was chosen by RFE.